 These types of equity investments can be structured as follows:

-- Institutional Equity: Institutional investors, such as pension funds, insurance companies, or real estate investment trusts (REITs), often participate as equity investors in large-scale real estate projects.
+- Institutional equity: Institutional investors, such as pension funds, insurance companies, or real estate investment trusts (REITs), often participate as equity investors in large-scale real estate projects.
 These entities frequently bring substantial capital to the table, seeking diversified and stable returns from their real estate holdings.

 Debt